CoderMisha/ArtificialIdiot/docs/proposal.md

 We are planning to train an AI to play a *Beat-Saber-like* minigame in *Minecraft* (similar to the map in this YouTube video: [Zedd & Jasmine Thompson - Funny (Minecraft Music Video \| Beat Synchronized!)](https://youtu.be/Wm0wFAJr1Xo)).
 The task of the AI is trying to hit the block along the railroad while riding on it with swords in the same color with the block at the proper time (i.e. right before the block is passing the agent).
 A correct and precise hit will increase the AI's score, and a miss or hitting with a sword in wrong color would decrease the score.
 The AI should take the game frame as input and perform "aim" and "attack" action correspondingly.

+To make this task more challenging, the AI will encounter multiple rail ways and have to choose the correct one (other wrong ones will lead to lava).

 ## AI/ML Algorithms

 Object Detection, Convolutional Neural Network and Reinforcement Learning.